alreshaidan/ISQA_3420/DFDDictionary.md

 **Checked for OSS Components-** Process that checks for open source software in the file.

-**Scan for Licenses-** process that scans for any licenses that can be found in the program.
+**Scan for Licenses-** Process that scans for any licenses that can be found in the program.

 **Retrieve license and Vulnerability Information for requested software project-**